The big idea was garbage.

 It also took Janson some time to find a U.S. vendor to make the crucial recycling component.
 But after a vendor in Germany turned out to be a bust, he found one in Silicon Valley.
-Currently, Alphapura has 30 people on staff, divided into six teams.
+Currently, Alphapura has an advisory board and prototyping team of about 30, mostly advisors or independent contractors.
 Next year, he hopes to hire 1,200 people in Sacramento.

 The revenue model would focus on online sales of the machine, he says, which would allow the company to get capital ahead of filling orders.
 Once the patents clear, Janson expects to start selling Alphapura machines within the year.

 “The promise of this technology is so great that it could change how and where the world’s people get the products they need to survive and grow,” Janson says.
 “Imagine taking something in your home you don’t want or that is broken and turning it into a new product you need instead of buying the same at the store, and instead of contributing to global pollution.”

 Editor’s Note: This story has been updated to more accurately reflect Alphapura’s working relationship with its team.

 Do you know an entrepreneur who has what it takes?
 Recommend their company for our “Startup of the Month” here.